 To know more about the members of the Scientific Organizing Committee, click on their names.

 Prof. Detlef Stammer was elected as JSC Chair in 2019.
-He is Professor, and Director of the Center for Earth System Research and Sustainability, University of Hamburg (Germany).
+He is Professor at the Center for Earth System Research and Sustainability, University of Hamburg (Germany).
 His research interests include the role of the ocean in climate variability and sea level change.

 To learn more about Prof. Detlef Stammer, click here